radianttap/RTFormKit/RTFormKit/README.md

 Fairly extensible and feature-rich library to display forms.

+**Very** work in progress.

 Note: Requires iOS 8.4 as minimum.
-Uses self-sizing auto-layout cells to handle just about any content.
+Uses self-sizing auto-layout cells to handle just about any content inside the cells.